MicrosoftDocs/xamarin-docs/docs/android/platform/files/external-storage.md

 This document will refer to the storage directory for public files on external storage as _PUBLIC\_EXTERNAL\_STORAGE_.

 Android also supports the concept of application directories on _PUBLIC\_EXTERNAL\_STORAGE_.
-These directories are exactly the same as the application diretories for `_PRIVATE\_EXTERNAL\_STORAGE_` and are described in the table in the previous section.
+These directories are exactly the same as the application directories for `_PRIVATE\_EXTERNAL\_STORAGE_` and are described in the table in the previous section.
 The method `Android.OS.Environment.GetExternalStoragePublicDirectory(string directoryType)` will return a `Java.IO.File` object that correspond to a public application directory.
 The `directoryType` parameter is a mandatory parameter and cannot be `null`.

 For example, calling `Environment.GetExternalStoragePublicDirectory(Environment.DirectoryDocuments).AbsolutePath` will return a string which will resemble: